 The site visit revealed that the programme committee does not discuss the evaluation results of individual courses unless there are big issues.
 It was also noted that each course is evaluated.
 The response rate is, however, very low.
 Improvements for the latter are currently being developed and piloted in 2023.
-Students noted that the programme acts upon their feedback.
+In the foregoing master programme, the Academic Directors organise meetings with students to discuss their courses and to gather feedback from students.
+Students the committee met with during the site visit, confirmed that in the different specialisations, lecturers actively solicit feedback on their courses.
+Students are also informed about the changes in response to their feedback.